 adjective \ˈwird\ : unusual or strange

-I am a fan of personal money-management expert and highly popular radio personality, Dave Ramsey.
-A few years ago, my husband and I started Dave Ramsey’s Baby Steps and paid off $23,000 of debt in 11 months and we currently are living debt free, other than our mortgage.
+I am a long time fan of personal money-management expert and highly popular radio personality, Dave Ramsey.
+Years ago, my husband and I started Dave Ramsey’s Baby Steps and paid off $23,000 of debt in 11 months and we currently are living debt free, other than our mortgage.
 We just bought a house last week and chose to do a 15 year loan.
 That, my friends, is what makes us weird.

 Dave Ramsey explains in his lessons that being weird is having money, because so many people are broke!
 Would it be worth some hard work if you could keep hundreds of extra dollars a month instead of paying credit card bills, car payments and your student loans?
 Can you change your lifestyle now, temporarily, so that one day you can build wealth and give in big ways to people and charities you want to support?
 With hard work, dedication and persistence, it is possible.
 Anyone can do it and I plan to share our personal experiences in climbing out of debt.